Understanding why customers pay more

 Demonstrating the value of your law firm

 Your value is best demonstrated on your website and social media pages.
-That’s where customers are, that’s how they find.
-If your website isn’t up to scratch yet, update your Law Superstore bio – or any other online space you have – with your value proposition.-
+That’s where customers are and how they find you.
+If your website isn’t up to scratch yet, update your Law Superstore bio – or any other online space you have – with your value proposition.

 Know your customer

-Once you know this, you’ll know what’s likely to be important to them, the services they need, the questions they need answering, the fears that keep them awake at night.
-You can speak their language with total authority.
+Once you know this, you’ll understand what’s likely to be important to them: the services they need, the questions they need answering, and the fears that keep them awake at night.
+You can speak their language with authority.

-Show them that you know them.
-People like companies that share their values – Innocent Smoothie is a good example of this in action.
-Put those values on the (web)page.
+Show them that you understand them.
+People like companies that share their values.
+Innocent Smoothie is a good example of this in action.
+Put those values on the webpage.

 Highlight your expertise

-You might focus on the number of years your business has been active; your team’s focus on a specialism; your trophy cabinet.
+You might focus on the number of years your business has been active, your team’s specialisms, or notable achievements.

 Shout about it – but always in reference to how that experience helps the customer.